fffaraz/awesome-cpp/README.md

 * [pdqsort](https://github.com/orlp/pdqsort) - Pattern-defeating quicksort. [zlib]
 * [Timsort](https://github.com/gfx/cpp-TimSort) - A templated stable sorting function which outperforms quicksort-based algorithms including std::sort, for reversed or semi-sorted data.
 [MIT]
+* [Indiesort](https://github.com/mattreecebentley/plf_indiesort) - A sort wrapper which enables the use of std::sort (& other random-access sort functions) with non-random-access containers, and also improves sort performance for large/non-trivially-copyable types in random-access containers and arrays. [zLib] [website](https://plflib.org/indiesort.htm)

 ## Video